-I've thought a lot about that this week - apart from Jesus we can do nothing.
+I've thought a lot about that this week - apart from God we can do nothing.
 There are a lot of good people doing great good in the world who are not Christians or people of any sort of faith at all.
-So how can it be that apart from Jesus one can do nothing?
-We need to remember that Jesus is talking to his followers, and these particular followers were feeling pretty beaten down.
-For Jesus to say that apart from him they could do nothing was to remind them that with him, they could do everything.
+So how can it be that apart from Jesus we can do nothing?
+We need to remember that Jesus is talking to his followers, followers were feeling pretty beaten down.
+For Jesus to say that apart from him they could do nothing was to remind them that with him they could do everything.
 For those of us who are Christians, acknowledging God as the source of our everything is a profound confession of faith.
-And while we don't always behave as though we believe that apart from Jesus we can do nothing, I believe our desire to live that way is real.
-Living as though we can do nothing apart from Jesus isn't just counter-cultural, it is very difficult.
-In part because we tend to forget who and whose we are - beloved children of God - and in part because we live in a world where being in control of our own destiny, being a self-made woman or man is the highest goal.
-But nobody is self-made and the people who clamor and climb and step on anyone in their way to get to the top, couldn't get there without the help and support of others, even others they've hurt.
+And while we don't always behave as though we believe that apart from God we can do nothing, I believe our desire to live that way is real.
+And all this gives new and rich meaning to the reality that we are all intertwined, we are all one, and that we cannot go on without each precious and particular part... the vine grower, the vine, the branches.
+We really are all one.

-If we've learned nothing else in this time of pandemic, of racial injustices, of divisive rhetoric and unabashed violence and hate, we have learned that we really are all interconnected, we really are all in this together.
-Which is just another way of saying that to love our neighbor - knowing everyone is our neighbor - to love our neighbors as ourselves, is to recognize that our neighbor is ourself, to recognize that we really are all one.
-And what makes us one is God's abiding love in us and for us, and our abiding in God who is that love.
+That truth was so apparent at St Mark's Cathedral yesterday.
+Churches from all across western Washington gathered as unique branches, cultivated by the vine grower and given life by the vine.
+In Cathedral Day's glorious celebration of God's goodness and welcome and love for us all, the church, which is the people of God, showed herself to be one body made up of many unique, varied and beautiful parts.
+We are one because God's love abides in us and because we abide in God who is that love.
 When we hear it that way, we begin to see how every good thing we are and every good thing we do really does depend on God living and loving through us.
-When we hear it that way, we can be sure that because everything we do really does depend on Jesus, everything we do will bear the fruit of love which is God's desire for us and for God's beautiful, broken and beloved world.
+When we hear it that way, we can be sure that because everything we do really does depend on Jesus, everything we do will bear the fruit of love which is God's desire for us and for all of God's beautiful, broken and beloved world.
 Amen.